jhucsf/spring2021/assign/assign01.md

 *Update 1/26* — Detailed expectations and grading criteria for Milestone 1, require `README.txt` (see [Submitting](#submitting))

+*Update 2/2* — Detailed expectations and grading criteria for Milestone 2

 # Overview

 In this assignment you will implement a simple C library for arbitrary-precision integer arithmetic.